What are the indications for this surgery?

 A small incision (~3cm) is made over the dorsum (top) of the forefoot.
 The involved metatarsophalangeal joint (MTPJ) is exposed and the metatarsal is cut using a micro-saw.
 The bone fragment is moved to the desired position and then secured with a small 2mm diameter screw.
 Should the toe need further straightening, the toe will be corrected and may be secured with a small wire that is usually left proud at the tip of the toe (this will be removed in clinic approximately 6 weeks following the procedure).

 The wounds are closed with dissolvable stitches.
-Your foot would dressed in a bandage and supported in an orthopaedic sandal for approximately 6 weeks.
+Your foot would dressed in a bandage and supported in an orthopaedic shoe for approximately 6 weeks.
 You will be allowed to immediately weight-bear with the sandal following the procedure.

-Xray demonstrating correction of toe deformities through (a) Weil's osteotomies of 2nd - 4th metatarsals fixed with 2mm screws & (b) Big toe fusion using plate.
+Xray demonstrating correction of toe deformities through (a) Multiple Weil's osteotomies of 2nd - 4th metatarsals fixed with 2mm screws & (b) Big toe fusion using plate.
 'Blue line' showing restoration of metatarsal parabolica.

 Aftercare and FAQs